NikhilSawal/100DaysOfMLCode/multiple_linear_regression/readme.md

     ## Residual standard error: 4.663 on 356 degrees of freedom
     ## Multiple R-squared:  0.7647, Adjusted R-squared:  0.758
     ## F-statistic: 115.7 on 10 and 356 DF,  p-value: < 2.2e-16

+There are negligible differences between `R^2` and `(adjusted R^2)` of the two models.
+These are values for the training set and we really care about the performance of the model on the test set.
+In the following section, we develop a function that evaluated the model performance.

 Model Evaluation Function, `model_eval`
 ---------------------------------------